xerolinux/XeroHub/content/iso.md

 description: "Download The XeroLinux ISO"
 featureimage: https://i.imgur.com/ejZ1ZQv.png
 ---
-As you can see, after thinking long and hard about, I have decided to revive the Distro.
+As you can see, after thinking long and hard, I have decided to revive the Distro.
 Only this time it's a bit different.
 Read on to know more.

 ![XeroISO](https://i.imgur.com/ejZ1ZQv.png)